310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% endbubble %}

 {% bubble Chiaki awkward %}
-…The truth is, I was thinking of taking a photo of myself playing in the Basketball Club as an alumni for the pamphlet.
+…The truth is, I was thinking of taking a photo of myself playing in the Basketball Club as an alumnus for the pamphlet.

 But as I said earlier, I’ve already graduated.
 I thought it isn’t necessary for me to specifically show a candid shot of me in Yumenosaki.